 K-style

 K-style gutters are the standard option for most modern homes.
 These gutters are easy to install and can withstand heavy rainfall.
 K-style gutters look similar to crown molding and match many architectural styles.
-Their steep trough and simple design make them reliable and easy to install.
+Their steep trough and simple design make them reliable and cheaper to install.

 Half-round